-State scholarship programs are a critical component of affordability and should also align with the goals of this plan.
+State scholarship programs, a critical component of affordability, should align with the goals of this plan.
 Along with merit-based programs, need-based grants should be considered to encourage enrollments by adults and underserved student groups.
 However, scholarship funding only addresses the financial needs of these students and should be part of a broader package of services geared toward removing barriers to success.